ibanner/wp-bh/wp-content/plugins/woocommerce-multilingual/readme.txt

 3. Multiple currencies

 == Changelog ==

+= 3.7.6 =
+* Fixed several problems with the permalinks when using the slash character in the bases
+* Fixed an issue with coupons: the coupons were not applied according to the minimum amount of the cart in the current currency
+* Fixed one compatibility issue with the Flatsome theme
+* Fixed a bug preventing the shop page link to be translated correctly to the other languages (when using WPML 3.3.1+)

 = 3.7.5 =
 * Fixed a backward compatibility with WPML versions prior 3.2 (causing fatal error)